kieran-redpath/summer_project/CCLE_GDSC_Working_21_11_19.md

 # Note that the voom procedure produces logged data
 expDat <- v$E

-# Plot the post-normalised data -> the important part
+# Plot the post-normalised data. "expDat" is the important bit, that you'll filter then graph
 # Note there is now less variation in the "bump" above 5 - instead the
 # variation has been "moved" to the very low abundance genes (below -5).
 plot(density(expDat[,1]))